 Sandy Williams has been a partner in the recruiting firm of Witt Kieffer for the last 27 years.
 During his time at Witt Kieffer, he specialized in academic medicine, association and international searches to help institutions and organizations find the best health talent to help both individuals and populations.
 Throughout his multidisciplinary career, he came to understand that the key to success was learning to work with doctors and to appreciate the

 medical education process – with all its warts.
-Award Poster PDF
+Williams award poster PDF

 2017 Recipient: Nancy M. Schlichting, MBA ’79